The Weaponization of Caste Comes to Australia

 Executive Director

-Salvatore Babones is an associate professor at the University of Sydney.
-He is a quantitative comparative sociologist whose current research focuses on the political sociology of democracy.
+Salvatore Babones is a quantitative comparative sociologist whose current research focuses on the political sociology of democracy.
 In the past he has also published on economic development in post-socialist transition economies and quantitative methods for cross-national comparisons.
 He is the author or editor of fourteen books and several dozen academic research articles.
 He earned his MS (statistics) and PhD (sociology) from the Johns Hopkins University.
 Salvatore is currently researching a book on Indian democracy.

 salvatore@indiancentury.org